openvinotoolkit/model_server/docs/clients_kfs.md

     <div id="switcher-python" class="switcher-anchor">Python</div>
 @endsphinxdirective

-@sphinxdirective

-When creating a Python-based client application, you can use Triton client library- [tritonclient](https://pypi.org/project/tritonclient/).
+When creating a Python-based client application, you can use Triton client library - [tritonclient](https://pypi.org/project/tritonclient/).

 ### Install the Package
 @sphinxdirective